CaptainCodex/google-doc-stock-photos-addon/README.md

 # Google-Doc-Stock-Photos-Plugin
 An add-on that helps you search and add photos to your Google Documents.

+## Made With
+- React for UI
+- Context for Data
+- .GS google script server file
+- Babel for ES7 syntax support

 ## How To Install
 1) Open a new Google Document
 2) Go to the top menu: "Tools > Script editor" to open a new Browser Tab